Using the FOR XML Clause to Return Query Results as XML:

 FOR XML EXPLICIT;

-Now the EmployeeID value will be displayed as a child element of ,the first level element:
+Now the EmployeeID value will be displayed as a child element of NULL AS Parent,

 SELECT 1 AS Tag,